Chemistry Engineering

 Applicants should:

-- Be educated at a UK state school (non-selective and state-funded) for their compulsory education (usually ages 11–18).
+• Have been educated at a UK state school (non-selective and state-funded) for their compulsory education, typically between ages 11 and 18.

-- Be ordinarily resident in the UK (Home fees status).
+• Be ordinarily resident in the UK and have Home fee status.

-- Meet either the requirements in Categories 1, 2, and 3 combined, or meet the requirement of Category 4.
+• Fulfil either the combined requirements of Categories 1, 2, and 3, or meet the criteria specified in Category 4.

 Category 1: Socio-Economic Indicators

-You must meet at least one of these:
+Applicants must meet at least one of the following criteria:

-- Your home postcode is in POLAR4 Quintile 1 (areas with the lowest rates of progression to higher education).
+• Their home postcode falls within POLAR4 Quintile 1, representing areas with the lowest rates of progression to higher education.

-- Your home postcode is in ACORN Category 4, 5, or 6 (indicating higher levels of socio-economic disadvantage).
+• Their home postcode is classified in ACORN Category 4, 5, or 6, indicating higher levels of socio-economic disadvantage.

-- You have been eligible for Free School Meals (FSM) at any time in the last six years (also called Ever 6 FSM).
+• They have been eligible for Free School Meals (FSM) at any point in the last six years (also referred to as Ever 6 FSM).

 Category 2: School/College Characteristics